How to refinish cast iron and cast bronze fireplace surround

 Q. I recently came across your fascinating home page, finishing.com, and have a question that I am hoping you can answer.
 We would like to refinish the fireplace surround shown in the attached pictures.

 It is cast-iron, made in the late 1800's.
 As you can see, it has a slight bronze finish on it already, which may be some sort of overlay, and is in poor condition.
 Overall, the piece measures 30"x20".
 We would like it to have a more rich bronze look to it, and possibly an overlying clear coat that can resist heat.

 If you want to do it yourself, let me know.
 If you can't find a job shop in the finishing.com's directory that will do it, let me know.
 Have fun and good luck.

-Hello.
+A. Hello.
 Last year I stripped paint from and refinished a cast iron fireplace and grille with a bronze finish.
-After stripping the paint, I used a very fine steel wool [linked by editor to product info at Rockler] to clean residue (the bronze is fragile) and then used dentil picks to clean the nooks and crannies.
-A good metal polish (I used Maas metal polish [linked by editor to product info at Amazon] ) really cleaned the bronze and when polished it looked great.
+After stripping the paint, I used a very fine 0000 steel wool [affil. link to Rockler] to clean residue (the bronze is fragile) and then used dentil picks to clean the nooks and crannies.
+A good metal polish (I used Maas metal polish [affil. link to product info on Amazon] ) really cleaned the bronze and when polished it looked great.
 Mine was made by Sharp & Sons in 1890.
 Like many I've seen with bronze accents, they are applied in "patches" and are circular in shape.
 I wouldn't try to do anything further than remove any rust or paint and let it's natural finish shine through.
 I used a clear spray-on sealer from Rustoleum.
 They make products specifically for grills, ovens, stoves, etc. that are heat resistant.
 It make take a few trips to find a store that carries what you need.
 Good luck.Aimee Hamby

 - Neosho, Missouri